How Much Does General Liability Insurance Cost in Connecticut?

 Industry classification

 Industry classification determines baseline pricing because insurers evaluate operational risk profiles through claim frequency and severity lenses.
 A software consultancy operating from shared office space has different liability exposures than a contracting firm managing active construction sites.
-Across 25 general industries, general liability premiums range from $31 monthly for Tech and IT businesses to $464 monthly for Construction and Contracting operations.
+Across 25 general industries, general liability premiums range from $31 monthly for tech and IT businesses to $464 monthly for construction and contracting operations.

 Connecticut-Specific General Liability Insurance Cost Factors

 Beyond workforce size and industry classification, Connecticut's regulations, economy and geography create pricing pressures distinct from national patterns.
-Dense urban areas, high income levels and sophisticated insurance markets add to the baseline exposure all businesses face, building state-specific cost factors into every general liability policy.
+Dense urban areas, high income levels and sophisticated insurance markets add to the baseline exposure all businesses carry, building state-specific cost factors into every general liability policy.

 congress icon